top of page

 Once we determine that you have a large amount of astigmatism, we look at your cornea with a biomicroscope to determine if we can view an anomaly or bulging of your eye.

 Our specialist will then measure your corneal diameter and the usual pupil size in regular lighting.
-Then, an RGP material scleral lens will be put on your eye.
+Then a scleral lens will be put on your eye.
 These lenses are large in diameter, vaulted, and always rest on the white of your eyes (Sclera) outside the corneal area.
 The lens is filled with an unpreserved saline solution; the vaulted section will remain with that fluid while wearing the lens.
 This solution is routinely replaced daily to avoid contamination.
-The result is a refractive surface in which the irregular shape of your cornea is replaced with smooth curvature that should make corneal astigmatism irrelevant, requiring only the refractive correction from the inside of your eye.
-Your vision should be much better as it now corrects the total amount of your corneal astigmatism, which spectacle glasses often cannot correct.

 Eye